tomknig/ethereum-batch-deposit/README.md

 npm install
 ```

-For static analysis, [Slither](https://github.com/crytic/slither) is used as a tools for performing automated security analysis on the smart contracts.
+For static analysis, [Slither](https://github.com/crytic/slither) is used to perform automated security analysis on the smart contracts.

 ``` shell
 pip3 install slither-analyzer
 ```

-`solc-select` is being used for managing the solidity version in use.
+We use `solc-select` for managing the active solidity version.

 ``` shell
 pip3 install solc-select